WolfieeifloW/pd2filter/README.md

 # Wolfie's Project Diablo 2 Loot Filters

 **My filters will be ready for Season 2.
-I will push updates the day before the launch!**
+I will push updates the day before the launch (Thursday, March 11, 2021) around 12PM EST!**

 If you are playing in the beta and wish to have the beta updates on your filter please head to my [Beta Branch](https://github.com/WolfieeifloW/pd2filter/tree/beta) and grab the newest versions from there!